akash-panthri/random_image_feed/README.md

-This Project shows you random images faetched through API.
+This Project shows you random images fetched through API.